By Formans USA

 H. Forman & Son sought PGI status as a continuation of their educational aims.
 The business regularly invites the public to visit the smokehouse, with tours and open days, so they can understand the manufacturing process.
 A viewing gallery is installed over the factory, so that any visitor can see the end to end process.

-London Cure Smoked Salmon can be purchased at Hudson Daniel and is also stocked nationwide at top food retailers.
+London Cure Smoked Salmon is stocked nationwide at top food retailers.
 It also graces the tables in fine dining establishments both in London and around the world, and is served in eateries which focus on food provenance.